Fireworks cause large brush fire close to homes on Black Hill

-ST. GEORGE — Fireworks discharged outside the legal date range in a restricted area sparked a brush fire that burned through between 10 and 15 acres Sunday night.
+ST. GEORGE — Fireworks discharged outside the legal date range in a restricted area sparked a brush fire that burned through between 10 and 15 acres on Black Hill Sunday night.

 St. George Fire Department responded to the blaze at approximately 8:45 p.m. on the hillside near Donlee Drive.